kubedb/docs/docs/guides/mssqlserver/rotate-auth/rotateauth.md

 mssqlserver-quickstart   2022-cu12   Ready    75m
 ```
 ## Verify authentication
 The user can verify whether they are authorized by executing a query directly in the database.
-To do this, the user needs `username` and `password` in order to connect to the database using the `kubectl exec` command.
+To do this, the user needs `username` and `password` in order to connect to the database.
 Below is an example showing how to retrieve the credentials from the Secret.

 ````shell
 $ kubectl get ms -n demo mssqlserver-quickstart -ojson | jq .spec.authSecret.name